Maximiliane-K/pp1-the--ramen-hub/README.md

     - [Acknowledgments](#acknowledgments)

 ## **Strategy**
 The idea behind *The Ramen Hub* is providing a site where travelers can find a handful of Ramen shops in Tokyo.
-Since the city is so huge and food is an essential part of the culture options seem endless, and all the information can be overwhelming.
+Since the city is so huge and food is an essential part of the culture options seem endless, and all the information found online can be overwhelming.

 Travelers having difficulties with the mostly Japanese websites can find short descriptions in English that will give them a foretaste of the restaurants specialty Ramen.

 ## **Scope**
 The Scope of this project is creating a website with the HTML and CSS framework.
 Users can find a curated list of Ramen shops in Tokyo with English descriptions of the restaurants, the locations on google maps and are provided with the links to homepages of the shops.
 Users can also submit their own favorite Ramen shop to eventually grow The Ramen Hub.